THUDM/CogDL/README.md

 - --window-size, Window size of deepwalk matrix.
 Default is 10;
 - --is-large, Large or small for NetMF;
-- --negative, Number of negative node in sampling.
+- --negative, Number of negative nodes in sampling.
 Default is 5;
 - --rank, Number of Eigenpairs in NetMF, default is 256;

 for NetSMF:

 - --window-size, Window size of approximate matrix.
 Default is 10;
-- --negative, Number of negative node in sampling.
+- --negative, Number of negative nodes in sampling.
 Default is 5;
 - --round, Number of round in NetSMF.
 Default is 100;
 - --worker, Number of parallel workers.
 Default is 10;